 Things to consider when driving a manual motorbike.
 Before starting our main topic today, we should know a clutch is used to change the gears.
-By pulling the clutch, you are releasing the bike’s engine from its transmission, putting a bike in the neutral (N) mode and be ready to shift gears.
+By pulling the clutch, you are releasing the bike’s engine from its transmission, putting the bike in neutral (N) mode, and being ready to shift gears.

 How to drive a manual motorbike?

 Ninh Binh Motorbike wants to share the way to drive a manual motorbike, which all beginners must remember before driving this motorcycle.

 Start the motorcycle at N (Downshifting at a Stop).
 The first step is to pull the clutch all the way in and shift gear down to 1st by your left foot and then release the clutch slowly until the bike moves and then accelerate gently.

 - Note: Do not be in a hurry to release the clutch lever completely, continue to coordinate the throttle and the clutch until the motorcycle is moving.
 As the motorcycle increases speed, continue to ease the clutch lever out smoothly and slowly.